Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 <Alert severity="info">
    If you are using Maya, you can map the RootFaceJoint and facial pose data using the **Extra Attributes** in a similar format as Blender's Custom Properties.
 To add attributes:
-   1. Select the **head_Geo** object and navigate to the Attribute Editor.
+   1. Select the **Head_Geo** object and navigate to the Attribute Editor.
    2. Under the Attributes dropdown, select **Add Attributes...**.
 </Alert>

 <Alert severity="error">
-   If you leave any empty strings, or try to import the head into Studio with multiple frames per FACS pose name, the head will fail the [import process](../../../art/avatar/facial-animation/using-heads-in-studio.md#importing-heads).
+   If you leave any empty strings, or try to import the head into Studio with multiple frames per FACS pose name, the [import process](../../../art/avatar/facial-animation/using-heads-in-studio.md#importing-heads) will fail.
 </Alert>

 To map your saved poses and the RootFaceJoint:

 1. Switch to **Object Mode**.
-2. Select the **head_Geo mesh**.
+2. Select the **Head_Geo mesh**.
 3. In the **Object Properties** tab of the **Properties Editor**, navigate to the **Custom Properties** section, then click the **New** button.
 A new custom property displays underneath the **New** button.

    <img src="../../../assets/avatar/dynamic-heads/creating-dynamic-heads/Mapping-New-Button.png" width="50%" />